 Glasgow to Oban -

-Heading west from Glasgow, you soon cross the boundary that delineates the start of the “Highlands” and arrive at the shores of Loch Lomond where you might wish to take a short cruise.
-After Loch Lomond, we recommend that you schedule a journey break in the pretty village of Inveraray where you can tour the ornate castle of the Duke of Argyll.
+You soon cross the boundary that delineates the start of the “Highlands” and arrive at the shores of Loch Lomond where you might wish to take a short cruise.

-From Inveraray you have a choice of routes to Oban:
+From Inveraray you have a choice of routes for the drive to Oban:

 The day ends in the lively harbour town of Oban where there is a distillery and a great choice of seafood restaurants.

 Driving Distance: ~ 94 miles

 Stopover in Oban.